 Fees.
-During 2021, our directors, except for Messrs.
-Coolidge, Black, Landy, Richards, and Jones, received the following fees for service on our Board of Directors: \$583 for attending a board meeting and strategic retreat or training session; \$25,493 annual retainer; \$347 monthly fee for committee meeting attendance; \$182 for participation in a Board conference call; and \$225 for attending an advisory board meeting.
-Additionally, committee chairpersons for the Credit Committee, the Audit and Examination Committee, the Compensation/Human Resource Committee, and the Governance and Nominating Committee received a \$2,310 annual retainer.
-Mr. Coolidge, who served as the Company's and the Bank's Chairman until his passing on September 3, 2021, received a fixed annual fee of \$41,330.
-Mr. Landy, who served as the Company's and Bank's Vice Chairman until September 3, 2021 and now serves as the Company's and Bank's Chairman, received a fixed annual fee of \$53,920, in lieu of all director's fees and committee member fees in 2021.
-Messrs.
-Coolidge and Landy also received an advisory board fee of \$225 per attended meeting.
+During 2023, each of our directors, other than Messrs.
+Black, Landy, Richards, and Jones, received the following fees for service on our Board of Directors: \$675 for attending a board meeting and strategic retreat or training session; \$26,375 annual retainer; \$350 monthly fee for committee meeting attendance; \$185 for participation in a Board conference call; and \$225 for attending a regional board meeting.
+Additionally, committee chairpersons for the Credit Committee, the Audit and Examination Committee, the Compensation/Human Resource Committee, and the Governance and Nominating Committee received a \$2,400 annual retainer.
+Mr. Landy, who serves as the Company's and the Bank's Chairman, received a fixed annual fee of \$64,337, in lieu of all director's fees and committee member fees in 2023.
+Mr. Landy also received the regional board fee of \$225 per attended meeting.

 Deferred Compensation Plan.
 The Company maintains the Directors Deferred Compensation Plan as a vehicle for non-employee directors to defer retainers and meeting fees.
 Participants are eligible for a distribution under the plan upon the earlier of death, disability, or separation from service as a non-employee director of the Company.
 At the election of each participant, distributions are made in either a lump sum or in a series of five annual installments.
 In addition, the plan provides for distributions in the event of an unforeseeable emergency as such term is defined under Section 409A of the Internal Revenue Code.
 Messrs.
-Landy, Kosa and Chappell are currently participating in the plan.
+Kosa, Landy and Chappell are currently participating in the plan.

 Life Insurance.
 In addition to these fees, each active director is provided a \$100,000 life insurance benefit.
 At age 70, the life insurance benefit for active directors is decreased by 35% to \$65,000.
 Retired directors have a life insurance benefit of \$50,000, and at age 70 this benefit decreases by 35% to \$32,500.
 Once a director retires, insurance coverage continues but the benefit declines as the age of the retired director increases.
-Total premiums paid in 2021 for life insurance on behalf of the current and retired directors was \$1,716.
+Total premiums paid in 2023 for life insurance on behalf of the current and retired directors was \$1,533.

 Stock Awards.
-Non-employee directors received grants of stock under our 2016 Equity Incentive Plan.
+Non-employee directors received fully vested grants of stock under our 2016 Equity Incentive Plan.